ontola/home/_drafts/2020-06-27-future-of-url.md

 Almost every information management system (whether its an Excel sheet, database, or global web) needs a way to separate concepts from each other, using identifiers.
 Unfortunately, most developers still opt for creating _local identifiers_, which means that they only make sense in some closed world.

+## HTTP

+- Defacto standard
+- Points to a machine, and is therefore _fast_ to resolve
+- Caching is hard
+- Not P2P friendly, central point of failure

+## IPFS

+Content-addressing.
+The hash of the content is used as the URL.
+That means that URLs can _never_ change.

+## Hypercore

+Public key addressing.